bill bennett

 Some believe technically poor winners beat technically better losers because of clever marketing.
 There’s a grain of truth in this, but the reality is more complex.

-Next are visionary customers who need a product to gain a real competitive advantage or control costs.
+Next are visionary customers who need a product to gain competitive advantage or control costs.
 They accept immature support, absorbing technology risk.
 They’ll pay a premium allowing the maker to develop the marketing channels and support infrastructures required in the next phase.

 The fourth group are reluctant adopters.
 If a sensible case is made, they’ll buy mature, proven technologies incorporated into commodity products.
 The last group are those who may never adopt a technology, for example companies that still don’t use email, mobile phones or computerised book-keeping.

-Moore says that for any technology to succeed it must cross the chasm from the first two phases and enter the third.
+Moore says for any technology to succeed it must cross the chasm from the first two phases and enter the third.
 It’s an Evil Knievel leap, many technologies can’t make it.

 The bridge across the chasm might be technical, it might be channel organisation, support infrastructure, political matters such as establishing a standard or it might just come down to old-fashioned marketing.

-In addition to Moore’s chasm, consider common sense concepts of price and utility.
-Any product which meets certain key standards can sell; but the number sold depends on price and function.
+A product which meets certain key standards can sell; the number sold depends on price and function.
 A lower price or more functionality means higher sales.
-If the first two phases of the adoption life cycle enable a maker to build in enough functionality or make price reductions through economies of scale then it’s easier to bridge the chasm.
+If the first two phases of the adoption life cycle allow a maker to build in enough functionality or make price reductions through economies of scale then it’s easier to bridge the chasm.

 Standards are a further good indicator of likely success.
 However you need to read the signs correctly.
 Many so-called standards are anything but open.
 And widely accepted standards aren’t always the ones which prevail, especially in the face of market dominating companies like Intel or Microsoft.
 The standards used in a particular product or technology are not always fixed.
 For example, a non-standard communications protocol can be changed with a software upgrade.